 In order to prevent the must from going sour, you should stir it with clean hands or a wooden stick every 8-10 hours after processing apples.
 You should drown the pulp on the surface.

 - Strain the must through cheesecloth or thick fabric.
 Squeeze the pulp well.
 You no longer require the husks.

 - Add 50 grams of sugar per 1 liter of the filtered must.
 Stir it until fully dissolved.

 - Pour the juice into a fermentation vessel.
 Fill it up to a maximum of 75% of the volume so that there is enough space left for foam.
-Install an air lock of any design on the neck of the container.
-You can also use a medical glove with a needle-pierced hole in one finger.
+Install an airlock of any design on the neck of the container.

 - Leave the filled container in a dark place with a room temperature until the fermentation process is finished.

-- 5 days after the water seal has been installed, add the remaining portion of sugar (25 grams per 1 liter of juice).
+- 5 days after the airlock has been installed, add the remaining portion of sugar (25 grams per 1 liter of juice).
 To do this, separately drain 0.5 liters of must per each kilo of sugar added, dilute the sugar with juice, and pour the obtained syrup back into the fermenting wine.
-Then close the container with an air lock once again.
+Then close the container with an airlock once again.